resource-watch/slate/source/includes/api/_widget.md

 layerId      |   UuId of the relationship with layer   |    Text |                                   Uuid of layer |       No dataset      |           UuId of the dataset           |    Text |                                 Uuid of Dataset |       No env          |               Environment               |    Text |                 `production` or `preproduction` |      Yes

+A user with role `USER` can update their own widgets, based on the `userId` field.
+A user with `ADMIN` role can update any widget.

 > To update a widget, you have to do a PATCH request with the following body: